jpitts/rapt-modelrizerly/README.md

 # Modelrizerly

-A basic object modelling framework for mongodb and redis.
+An object-modeling framework for mongodb and redis.

 # Status